LEARNAcademy/syllabus/ruby/inheritance.md

 my_dog = Pointer.new("Pointer", "Jax").get_info
 ```

+When you invoke a superclass with arguments, Ruby sends a message to the *parent* (`Dog`) of the *current object* (`Pointer`), asking it to invoke a method of the same name as the method invoking `super`.

+For example: above, our `initialize` method invokes `super` with an argument called `breed`.
+As soon as super is invoked, Ruby sends a message to our `Dog` class, looking for a method called `initialize`.
+Now, `Pointer` is essentially borrowing `Dog`'s initialize method to assign an instance variable of `@breed `to `Pointer`.
+The argument/s you pass to the new instance of your subclass will be the exact same arguments passed to `super`.

 The get_info method in class Pointer references `@breed` from the superclass Dog.
 This code uses string interpolation to return a string of the dog's info: